 About the Author:

-Ronald Schlager is an independent trainer, consultant and book author focusing on communications technologies and their application.
+Ronald Schlager is an independent trainer, consultant and blogger focusing on communications technologies and their application.